Keep Your Leather Looking Great

 If you are using a bottle of quality leather cleaner, (better) squeeze it into a damp sponge and make a foam by squeezing the sponge.
 Apply the foam to the soiled areas and wait until the foam settles, then take your terry cloth towel and vigorously remove the soil.

-The last step is the protection cream and your leather furniture care job is not done until this is generously applied.
+The last step in DIY leather furniture cleaning is the protection cream and your leather furniture care job is not done until this is generously applied.
 If you are using a conditioning wipe know that your coverage is limited.
 If you are using a bottle of leather protection cream (better), using a lint-free cloth such as an old t-shirt to apply the cream.
 Put the cream directly on your cloth.
 Rub the protection cream on your furniture in a circular motion, paying special attention to the higher use areas.

 If your results don’t leave you smiling, as leather professionals, we can help you love your leather again!